thepoly/docs/Style Guide.md

 #### EMPAC+

 #### EMPAC Hill
-	Use *EMPAC Hill* on all references to refer to the hill next to **EMPAC**.
+Use *EMPAC Hill* on all references to refer to the hill next to EMPAC.

 #### eSports
 Also known as esports or e-sports, *eSports* is how we refer to organized, multiplayer video game competitions.

 #### etc.
 A latin expression meaning “and so forth,” use *etc.* (note punctuation) in all necessary instances.
 Do not use *&c.*, *&c*, or *etc* with no period.

 # F
 #### Facebook